Looking for great trophy Gemsbok hunting in South Africa? We offer some outstanding, yet very affordable Gemsbok hunting in Limpopo and Province.

 How do you distinguish males from females when Gemsbok hunting?
 Both male and female Gemsbok have horns.
 Females (top, closest to camera) normally have longer, more slender horns that tend to curve to the rear.
 Males (bottom) are usually larger in the body and have thicker horns than females.

 What is the best rifle caliber for Gemsbok hunting?
 Gemsbok are rather large and very tough animals.
-The .30-06 Springfield, .300 Winchester Magnum, and .338 Winchester Magnum are all great choices for Gemsbok hunting on our Gauteng hunting area where it may be necessary to take a longer range shot.
+The .30-06 Springfield, .300 Winchester Magnum, and .338 Winchester Magnum are all great choices for Gemsbok hunting where it may be necessary to take a longer range shot.
 These cartridges will also work at close range.
 The 9.3x62mm Mauser and .375 H&H Magnum are also good choices and are absolutely not “too much gun” for Gemsbok at the short ranges present on our Limpopo hunting area.